top of page

 Rome

-The Orthodox church recognizes Mary Magdalene back in Rome when Paul greeted her saying, “Mary, who works hard for you” (Romans 16:6)[9].
+The Orthodox church recognizes Mary Magdalene back in Rome when Paul greeted her saying, “Mary, who works hard for you” (Romans 16:6) [15].
 Jews had been banned from Rome under Emperor Claudius and were not permitted to return until after his death in AD 54.
-Paul wrote his letter to the Jewish and Greek Christians in Rome in the late AD 50s.
+Paul wrote his letter to the Jewish and Greek Christians in Rome in the late AD 50s, leaving time for Mary Magdalene, a Jew, to travel and teach in Alexandria and Ephesus before returning to Rome.

 Conclusion